-Corey Tabor serves as the Founder of III Coaching, a coaching firm that informs, instructs and inspires people and organizations to accomplish their purpose.
+Corey Tabor serves as the Founder of III Coaching, a coaching firm that informs, instructs and inspires through speaking, coaching, and publishing.
 He also serves as Founder and C.E.O. of the History in the Making Community Development Center, a nonprofit focused on education, economic development, and family development.
 He has been married to April Tabor since 2003 and they have two daughters Anaia and Charis.

 Corey has a B.S. in Communication Studies / Human Relations from the University of Texas at Austin and completed a Masters of Ministry Leadership at Rockbridge Seminary.
 He is pursuing a Doctorate of Transformational Leadership from Bakke University.
 He is also a Certified Professional Life Coach with the Wainwright Fowler International Institute, Certified Human Behavior Consultant with Uniquely You, Certified Sexual Risk Avoidance Specialist, and Certified Building Family Connections Presenter.

 This Saturday; May 23, 2020 I will eulogize my mom’s oldest sister Alma L. Perry.
 A faithful wife, loving mother, and dedicated educator.
 This is the third family funeral I will have preached in 6 months.
 I preached my cousin’s funeral who was misdeed at 24 years old and my uncle who died right after the new year.
 In the past, I’ve preached my wife’s great-grand mother’s funeral and my father-in-law’s funeral.
 The most challenging was my own mother’s funeral.

 As a pastor, you learn to marry and bury.
 You learn to be there for birth and death but when it’s family, it takes an extra dose of the Holy Spirit to know what to say to comfort your family and most importantly point people to Jesus.
 I’ve found three keys to performing that challenging but significant task.

 1. It’s Not About You